influxdata/telegraf/plugins/inputs/qbittorrent/README.md

 The qbittorrent plugin will get torrents status.

-Compatible versions must be higher than 2.9.2.
+Compatible qbittorrent API versions must be higher than 2.9.2.
 Versions lower than 2.9.2 and higher than 2.1.1 are also compatible in principle but have not been tested.

+## Global configuration options

 ## Configuration